-A breast biopsy involves removing a sample of breast tissue, cells or fluid.
-While physical breast exam, mammography, breast ultrasound, and other breast imaging methods can help detect a breast abnormality, breast biopsy followed by pathological (microscopic) analysis is the only definitive way to determine if cancer is present.
+A breast biopsy involves removing a sample of breast tissue, cells, or fluid.
+While physical breast exams, mammography, breast ultrasound, and other breast imaging methods can help detect a breast abnormality, breast biopsy followed by pathological (microscopic) analysis is the only definitive way to determine if cancer is present.

-There are several different types of breast biopsy detailed below.
-The biopsy method most suitable for a particular patient depends on a number of factors, including: whether an abnormality can be felt or not, how suspicious the abnormality appears, the size, shape and other distinct characteristics of the abnormality, and the number of abnormalities seen.
+There are several different types of breast biopsies detailed below.
+The biopsy method most suitable for a particular patient depends on a number of factors, including whether an abnormality can be felt or not, how suspicious the abnormality appears, the size, shape, and other distinct characteristics of the abnormality, and the number of abnormalities seen.

 Core Needle Biopsy is a procedure that involves removing small samples of tissue using a hollow “core” needle.
 Either ultrasound or stereotactic mammography guidance can be used, but most commonly, ultrasound is used to guide the needle to the correct location.
 Stereotactic means that the breast biopsy device is precisely guided to the correct location using x-ray imaging and computer coordinates.

 First, the area is numbed with an injection of local anesthetic.
 A small skin nick is made and the needle is guided to the lesion using ultrasound or stereotactic mammography.
 Patients may experience slight pressure or “pinching,” but should not experience any significant pain.
 As tissue samples are taken, clicks may be heard from the needle and sampling instrument.
 The skin nick is closed with an adhesive bandage and covered with a small dressing and ice pack.
 Minimal bruising is usually seen.
 The samples are sent to the pathology laboratory for diagnosis and our radiologist will call you with the results, generally within 24 hours.
 Most normal activities may be resumed the next day.